-The Executive Management works in a teamwork spirit, where collective efforts and decisions would be required for ensuring effective and efficient management of integrated functions and activities.
-Accordingly, Boubyan Bank has a set of Management

-Committees to assist in fulfilling the duties and responsibilities of the Executive Management.
-The Management Committees derive their authorities mainly from the Vice-Chairman & Group CEO, and based on authorities and limits delegated by the Board of Directors.
+The Executive Management works as one team, where collective efforts and decisions would be required for ensuring effective and efficient management of integrated functions and activities.
+Accordingly, Boubyan Bank has a set of Management Committees to assist in fulfilling the duties and responsibilities of the Executive Management.
+The Management Committees derive their authorities mainly from the Vice-Chairman & Group CEO, and based on authorities and limits delegated to him by the Board of Directors.